Home / Features

 Every capability ships with its guardrail.

-The abilities are only half the plugin.
+Agent Abilities for MCP is a free WordPress plugin that runs a governed MCP server on your site, and the abilities are only half of it.
 The other half is the layer that decides whether a call is allowed to run: capability checks, an audit log, rate limits, and hard limits that hold no matter what the agent asks.

 The governance layer, in nine parts.